Only Closed Testing Procedures are Admissible for Controlling False Discovery Proportions: All admissible procedures are closed testing procedures

 \section{All admissible procedures are closed testing procedures}

-Theorem \ref{thm sufficiency}, below, claims that every monotone procedure that has discovery control is either equivalent to a closed testing procedure or can be uniformly improved by one.
+Theorem \ref{thm sufficiency}, below, claims that every monotone true discovery guarantee procedure is either equivalent to a closed testing procedure or can be uniformly improved by one.
 We already know from Lemma \ref{thm coherence} that every incoherent procedure can be uniformly improved by a coherent procedure.
-It follows that every procedure that is not equivalent to a closed testing procedure is inadmissible: the class of all closed testing procedures is essentially complete \citep[Section 1.8]{Lehmann2006} for true discovery guarantee.
+It follows that every procedure that is not equivalent to a closed testing procedure is inadmissible: the class of all closed testing procedures is essentially complete \citep[Section 1.8]{Lehmann2006} for procedures with a true discovery guarantee, and therefore for FDP control.
 This is the first main result of this paper.

 \begin{theorem} Let $\mathbf{d}$ be a monotone procedure.
 Then, for every finite $S\subseteq C$,

 is a valid local test of $H_S$.
 For the suite $\boldsymbol\phi = (\boldsymbol\phi_S)_{S\subseteq C, |S|<\infty}$ we have, for all $S \subseteq I\subseteq C$ with $|I|<\infty$,